 This is the perfect place to get out on the calm waters of the Burrard inlet in a kayak, canoe or paddleboard, or if you have a friend who has a sailboat in the marina that works too.

 The town itself is small but quaint, offering a fair amount of local shops and some delicious restaurants and cafes.

-This includes Honey Doughnuts, where you can find the best sweet treats on the North Shore.
+This includes Honey Doughnuts, where you can find the best sweet treats on Vancouver’s North Shore.

 The Baden Powell trail intersects in Deep Cove and leads to the Quarry Rock trail.